Westlife: Westlife, Coast to Coast, and World of Our Own (1999–2001)

-In April 1999, the group released their first single, “Swear It Again", which immediately topped the charts in Ireland and in the UK for two weeks.
+In April 1999, the group released their first single, "Swear It Again", which immediately topped the charts in Ireland and in the UK for two weeks.
 It was the biggest-selling single in the first week by a debut artist.
 Their second single, "If I Let You Go" was released in August 1999, which made them the first boy band to hit No. 1 with their first two singles.
 Their third single was "Flying Without Wings" (their first 'Record of the Year' and their third No. 1 single), released in October of the same year.
 "Flying Without Wings" was also included on the soundtrack of the Warner Brothers film, Pokémon: The Movie 2000.
 Their first album, simply titled Westlife, was released in November 1999 and went to No. 2 in the UK and No. 1 in Ireland.
 The album was the biggest chart dropper on the Top 40 in UK music history when in its 58th week on the charts it leaped from No. 79 to No. 3 before falling to No. 37 the following week.
 In Scotland, the album debuted at number 6 in 1999 but subsequently peaked at number one year later in 2001.
+This year, they also started their own promotional tour outside the UK and Ireland in Finland, Germany, Indonesia, Malaysia, Netherlands, and Sweden.

 In December 1999, a fourth single was released, the double A-side "I Have A Dream"/"Seasons in the Sun".
 It was the 1999 UK Christmas number-one single and their fourth No. 1 single.
 They are one of only five acts to achieve four number ones in the UK Singles Chart in one calendar year.
 The fifth and final single from the album, "Fool Again", also peaked at No. 1.
 They became the only male band to have every single release from an album that reached No. 1 in the UK.
 Afterward, Westlife signed to Arista Records for the North American release of their debut.
-"Swear It Again" peaked at No. 20 on the Billboard Hot 100.
 On 1 July 2000, they were honored as Freemen of the Borough of Sligo.
 An honor given to people who have promoted the town and county of Sligo, Ireland.